mottaquikarim/pycontent/content/topics/foundations_pandas.md

 # print(list1 + 1) # TypeError
 print(array1 + 1) # [4 6 8]
 ```

-## Pandas Index Objects

-We know about the concept of an `index` from basic Python `lists`.
-Well, Pandas considers `Index` to be its own class of objects because you can customize an index in Pandas.
-As formally defined in the Pandas docs, an `index` object is an "immutable ndarray implementing an ordered, sliceable set" which is the default object for "storing axis labels for all pandas objects".

 ## Pandas Series Objects

 A **Series** object from the Pandas library is like a simpler version of an ndarray.